GMGI-Fisheries/resources/docs/eDNA/01-Metabarcoding ampliseq 12S Riaz.md

 ### Metadata sheet (optional)

-The metadata file has to follow the QIIME2 specifications (https://docs.qiime2.org/2021.2/tutorials/metadata/).
+The metadata file has to follow the [QIIME2 specifications](https://docs.qiime2.org/2021.2/tutorials/metadata/).
 Below is a preview of the sample sheet used for this test.
 Keep the column headers the same for future use.
 The first column needs to be "ID" and can only contain numbers, letters, or "-".
 This is different than the sample sheet.
 NAs should be empty cells rather than "NA".

 ### Create samplesheet sheet for ampliseq